 Healix International are appointed to provide assistance in the event of an emergency (e.g. accident, illness, lost travel documents, political unrest)

 The best way to contact Healix is through the Healix Sentinal Travel Oracle App.
 Alternatively please call the operations centre on +44 (0) 2080 573 958.

 How do I download the Healix Sentinel Travel Oracle app?

 For duty of care reasons, prior to departure, all travellers on University business are required to download the Healix Sentinel app to receive advice and support while travelling.

 Healix has produced a guide which explains how to download the app.
+There is also a guide to the website.
 It's important to note that the policy number to be used when registering is UOP203134, which is a unique University of Portsmouth access code.

 While abroad, travellers will need to switch on the app's GPS tracking so that it can actively monitor risk in that country and support be provided if the situation presents a risk to the traveller.